NamanSaxena2310/Basic-FullStack-Todo-App/README.md

 ## TODO APP

-This project contains a simple TODO Application, it has following features :-
+I am building a simple TODO Application, it has following features :-

 - Please note this is just a very basic app i am just revising whatever i have learnt so far so this might look incomplete will fix this when i move ahead and learn new concepts